diegoturenne/XMCD_softimax_FePt/README.md

 the reconstructions were done using ptypy separatedly.

 there is a notebook that analyses the results of STXM while another does it for the reconstruction ptyr files.
+....
+I need to work more on this readme ...